A watched pot never boils…

 When we returned home, I pulled out two bags of peaches from our storage freezer.

-Before canning, you need to sterilizing the canning jars.
-Here my daughter is pouring water over the jars that will be sterilized.
+Before canning, you need to sterilize the canning jars.
+My daughter is pouring water over the jars that will be sterilized.

 My daughter enjoyed sterilizing the canning jars.
 When cooking, she knows to be careful, and of course I’m right there to supervise everything she does.